Freeman's Journal

 The Freeman's Journal, which was published continuously in Dublin from 1763 to 1924, was in the nineteenth century Ireland's leading nationalist newspaper.

+History

 Patriot journal

 It was founded in 1763 by Charles Lucas and was identified with radical 18th-century Protestant patriot politicians Henry Grattan and Henry Flood.
-This changed from 1784 when it passed to Francis Higgins (better known as the "Sham Squire") and took a more pro-British and pro-administration view.
-In fact Francis Higgins is mentioned in the Secret Service Money Book as having betrayed Lord Edward FitzGerald.
-Higgins was paid £1,000 for information on FitzGerald's capture.
+This changed from 1784 when it passed to Francis Higgins (better known as the "Sham Squire") and took a more unionist and pro-Dublin Castle administration view.
+Higgins is mentioned in the Secret Service Money Book as having been paid £1,000 for supplying information which led to Lord Edward FitzGerald's arrest.

 Voice of constitutional nationalism

 In the 19th century it became more nationalist in tone, particularly under the control and inspiration of Sir John Gray (1815–75).

 The Journal, as it was widely known as, was the leading newspaper in Ireland throughout the 19th century.
 Contemporary sources record it being read to the largely illiterate population by priests and local teachers gathering in homes.
 It was mentioned in contemporary literature and was seen as symbolising Irish newspapers for most of its time.
 By the 1880s it had become the primary media supporter of Charles Stewart Parnell and the Irish Parliamentary Party (IPP).
 The weekend edition of the paper was known as The Weekly Freeman, which began featuring large format political cartoons in the 1870s.